 Let Us Help You With Dental Emergencies in Colorado Springs

 Whether you break a tooth or have a toothache, call us ASAP for dental emergencies in Colorado Springs.
 We’ll work you into our schedule as soon as we can.
-In his 30 years of practicing dentistry, Dr. Craig Sommer has handled countless emergencies, so he’ll know exactly what to do.
+In over 30 years of practicing dentistry, Dr. Craig Sommer has handled countless emergencies, so he’ll know exactly what to do.

 In addition to an experienced dentist, you’ll find:

-- A caring team who knows how to make you comfortable
+• A caring team who knows how to make you comfortable

-- A wide range of restorative care for repairing damaged smiles
+• A wide range of restorative care for repairing damaged smiles

-- The option of receiving laughing gas to lessen your anxiety
+• The option of receiving laughing gas to lessen your anxiety

-- Comforting amenities like pillows and blankets
+• Comforting amenities like pillows and blankets

 Understandably, you may feel anxious if you’re experiencing a dental emergency.
 If so, you can receive laughing gas, which will relax you quickly when you breathe it in through a mask worn over your nose.
 Unlike some other methods of relaxation, it also wears off quickly.
 You’ll feel alert, not groggy, following your treatment.

 If you need help with an emergency situation, call us at 719-249-5796.
 Program our number into your phone to save time in an emergency where the timing of treatment may be critical.
+Our Dental Savings Club covers the cost of one emergency exam a year, along with your annual exams and cleanings.
+Plus, you’ll save on other treatments too.

 Improve Outcomes by Knowing What to Do in a Dental Emergency